aromans/Bsides2026/README.md

 ## Hardware (Pico rp2040)

-1) Discover which pins are UART
-	- Discover unique baud rate (requires logic analyzer)

-2) UART boot glitch
+1) UART boot glitch
 	- UART will require to press enter within 5s to get flag.
 	- (Representing unlocked bootloader)

-3) Discover which pins are SPI
+2) Discover which pins are SPI
 	- Requires probing pins for data (requires multimeter or logic analyzer)
 	- Download firmware over SPI (saleae software, SPI analyzer + CSV download)

-4) EMFI Glitch during "boot"
+3) EMFI Glitch during "boot"
 	- This will be hinted in firmware
 	- A successful EMFI glitch will give (password???) for a file